Preconvention workshops

 9 a.m. to 5 p.m.
 Limit 40.

 Your publication is up and running.
 Now it’s time to refine your leadership skills and put into practice the best methods for growing staffers, mediating conflict and creating a culture of excellence.
+In this workshop, participants will explore leadership styles and strategies, feedback protocols, motivating staffers, and managing workflow.

 You will leave this class with the tools you need to create communication pathways, an understanding of who you are as a leader and how that interacts with others’ styles, and strategies to grow your staff with positive and productive feedback.